 For those looking for a tour that is a little more adventurous this is definitely the tour for you.
 For 14 days you get to experience some of Zambia’s true wilderness areas, and do so via a mixture of basic wild camping and stays in basic remote lodges.
 You will no doubt get your feet wet wading through the swamps of Bangwuela as you search for the elusive Shoebill, and there will be plenty of early mornings overlooking the beautiful mists in Kasanka National Park.
 One of the highlights of this tour has to be the 4x4 drive in North Luangwa as you uncover rarely used tracks in your search for amazing sights and wildlife.
 This is a participatory adventure tour, which means that in around 65% of locations you will need to help set up camp, with ground tents and mattresses.
 You will also be asked to assist in meal preparations, and you never know….may even need to help us push the 4x4 out of the mud with the unpredictable rains!
 It’s not all hard work though as nothing beats sinking into the natural hot springs of Kapishya to relax, or a sundowner looking out into the wilderness with nothing but the sounds of the African Bush.

-Optional Add-Ons (enquire within)
+Optional Add-Ons (please enquire)

 Today on arrival you will be collected from the airport and transferred to your lodge.
 Mafumu Lodge offers a good standard of comfort.
 This evenings dinner is at a nearby restaurant , where your guide will do the trip briefing.
 Overnight Lodge on Bed and breakfast basis and dinner is included.